Katapult Firmware

 - Enter the following command in SSH

-- Only required for the first flash; no need to execute again later
+- This only needs to be executed for the first flashing; no need to run it again afterwards

 cd ~/klipper/lib/rp2040_flash/ && make -